intel/neural-compressor/neural_compressor/pruner/README.md

 - Global

   The score map is computed out of entire parameters, Some layers are higher than the target sparsity and some are lower, the total sparsity of the model reaches the target.
+You can also set the "min sparsity ratio"/"max sparsity ratio" to be the same as the target to achieve same sparsity for each layer in a global way.